rust-lang/rust/src/doc/rustc-dev-guide/src/traits/associated-types.md

 us a set of subgoals that still remain to be proven (it can also give back region constraints, but those are not relevant here).

-Whenever unification encounters an (unskolemized!) associated type projection P being equated with some other type T, it always succeeds, but it produces a subgoal `ProjectionEq(P = T)` that is propagated back up.
+Whenever unification encounters an (un-placeholder!) associated type projection P being equated with some other type T, it always succeeds, but it produces a subgoal `ProjectionEq(P = T)` that is propagated back up.
 Thus it falls to the ordinary workings of the trait system